ryeleo/Python-Package-Template/docs/development.md

 1. do **NOT** pin specific versions, and
 2. do **NOT** specify sub-dependencies.

+#### Testing Production Dependencies

+> The normal development workflow will install dependencies specified in `requirements.txt` -- here we omit that step so that we can test the setup.py

+Production dependencies outlined in `setup.py` **should be tested when they are created/updated**, to ensure the dependencies are sufficiant.
+Create a virtual environment specifically for this purpose:

+    python3 -m venv venv-setup.py
+    source venv-setup.py/bin/activate
+    pip install --editable .

+Ensure your package tools/tests work as expected using this `venv-setup.py`!

 ## Automated Testing

 pytest is used to automatically testing this project.